oa1802/celestial-hotel/README.md

 <p>This website was developed with PHP and MySQL.</p>

-<p><em>Disclaimer: This web application is for example/educational purposes only and shouldn't be used for an actual E-commerce website.</em></p>
+<p><em>Disclaimer: This web application is for example/educational purposes only and shouldn't be used for an actual hotel reservation system.</em></p>

 <h3>Home Page</h3>